LiorItzhak/IntroComputerVisionCourseProject/README.md

 # Conclusions

-This examination clearly showes that Neural-Networks can be used to handle missions that dont contains enough data for a traditional training
+This examination clearly shows that Neural-Networks can be used to handle missions that don't contain enough data for traditional training.

-I presented few ways to exploit the supervised learning model and generalizing it to handle other tasks (but still with features-similarity) doing so we can enlarge the variance of the problems that can be resolved by neurals networks
+I presented few ways to exploit the supervised learning model and generalizing it to handle other tasks (but still with features-similarity) doing so we can enlarge the variance of the problems that can be resolved by neural networks.

-we coluld improve this techniue using ensembling, I didnt demonstrated that because a lack of memory.
+We could improve this technique using ensembling.
+I didn't demonstrate that because of a lack of memory.

 ```python